Ciptik/crusader-automarket/README.md

 10. **Verify the Build:**
    - Upon successful compilation, the `dplayx.dll` file will be generated in the `build` directory.
 Move this file to the root directory of your *Stronghold Crusader HD* game to apply the mod.

+## Project Support

+If you find this project helpful, I would greatly appreciate your support.
+You can send donations to the following cryptocurrency address:

+**TON:** `UQDQStE3LfvdbjDaPQuCSU8oXzkT_PUYmnO5CPD8-6k4ZdIf`